Hiking in Cinque Terre – Monterosso to Vernazza

 Rehydrated, replenished with snacks, map in hand and raring to go we passed through the bustling streets of the Old town to the start of the trail.

-The entrance to the trail leads you along a short steep path to the top of the hills overlooking Monterosso, even this small section of the path rewards you with picture-perfect views.
+Entrance to the trail leads you along a short steep path to the top of the hills overlooking Monterosso.
+Even this small section of the path rewards you with picture-perfect views.

 Make sure you look back occasionally as you scale your way high up the trail.

-We purchased our official ticket from a funny man in a shed, and set off to enjoy the Monterosso al mare to Vernazza hike…….Cinque Terre trail wahoo.
+Official ticket purchased from a funny man in a shed, and we set off to enjoy the Monterosso al mare to Vernazza hike…….Cinque Terre trail wahoo.